The Marriage of Heaven and Hell: Influence

 The vision expressed in The Marriage of Heaven and Hell of a dynamic relationship between a stable "Heaven" and an energised "Hell" has fascinated theologians, aestheticians and psychologists.

 Aldous Huxley took the name of one of his most famous works, The Doors of Perception, from this work.
 The Doors of Perception, in turn, inspired the name of the American rock band The Doors.
 Huxley's contemporary C. S. Lewis wrote The Great Divorce about the divorce of Heaven and Hell, in response to Blake's Marriage.

 According to Michel Surya, French writer Georges Bataille threw pages of Blake's book into the casket of his friend and lover Colette Peignot on her death in 1938.

 An allusion from The Marriage of Heaven and Hell, depicting Aristotle's skeleton, is present in Wallace Stevens's poem "Less and Less Human, O Savage Spirit".
 Benjamin Britten included several of the Proverbs of Hell in his 1965 song cycle Songs and Proverbs of William Blake.

-Infinite Jest by David Foster Wallace features in it an avant-garde film called The Pre-Nuptial Agreement of Heaven and Hell.
+Infinite Jest by David Foster Wallace features it in an avant-garde film called The Pre-Nuptial Agreement of Heaven and Hell.
 Drive Your Plow Over the Bones of the Dead by Olga Tokarczuk takes its title from one of the Proverbs of Hell.

-Kelly Reichardts film First Cow uses one of the Proverbs of Hell ("The bird a nest, the spider a web, man friendship") as an epigraph.
+Kelly Reichardt's film First Cow uses one of the Proverbs of Hell ("The bird a nest, the spider a web, man friendship") as an epigraph.

 Allusions to the work have often been made within aspects of popular culture, notably in the counterculture of the 1960s.
 The Norwegian experimental band Ulver released an album that was a musical setting of Blake's book, titled Themes from William Blake's The Marriage of Heaven and Hell.
 The American black metal band Judas Iscariot extensively quotes parts of The Marriage of Heaven and Hell in their song "Portions of Eternity Too Great for the Eye of Man" (whose title itself was taken from a quote from Blake's work).
 The American power metal band Virgin Steele released two albums based on Blake's work, 1995's The Marriage of Heaven and Hell Part I and 1996's The Marriage of Heaven and Hell Part II.
 "The road of excess leads to the palace of wisdom" is quoted by Annie Savoy (Susan Sarandon) in the 1988 movie Bull Durham, and can be seen in writing in a scene from David Cronenberg's 1975 film Shivers.
-The quote also appears (slightly paraphrased as "the path of excess leads to the tower of wisdom") in the lyrics of the 1999 Enigma hit Gravity Of Love.
+The quote also appears (slightly paraphrased as "the path of excess leads to the tower of wisdom") in the lyrics of the 1999 Enigma hit Gravity of Love.